Independent Inquiry into Child Sexual Abuse in Germany

 in the context of organised crime

 Based on the decision by the German Bundestag of 2 July 2015, the former Independent Commissioner for Child Sexual Abuse Issues (ICCSAI), Johannes-Wilhelm Rörig, appointed the inquiry team on 26 January 2016 for three years until 31 March 2019.
-On December 12, 2018, the federal government extended its term until 2023, and on November 15, 2023, the work of the Commission was extended again until December 31, 2025.
+In 2018, the federal government extended its term until 2023, and on November 15, 2023, the work of the Commission was extended again until December 31, 2025.
 The Commission is independent in its work.
 Commission members work on an honorary basis.

 The private hearings are conducted in an informal setting and in confidential locations.
 These conversations are not open to the public and the statements are confidential.
 The private hearings are carried out throughout Germany by the Inquiry members and their consultation team.

 In case survivors do not want a private hearing, they can write down their experiences and send the report via e-mail or by mail.
 Several questions may help survivors to share the story with the inquiry on our website www.aufarbeitungskommission.de.